heijler/indeksas/readme.md

 "My Group Name#FF0000": [...]
 ```

-each item you add consists of object with a name and a url:
+each item you add consists of an object with a name and a url:

 ```
 {